 North Carolina’s child care subsidy program helps cover some of the costs of licensed early childhood education for more than 60,000 children each year.

-Child care providers in North Carolina are reimbursed for child care subsidy according to rates set by the NCGA.
+Child care providers in North Carolina are reimbursed for child care subsidy according to rates set by the NC General Assembly.
 The subsidy rates are based on county-specific market rates, which are determined from a statewide survey of private fee-paying rates for child care.
 Subsidy rates vary by county, the age of children served, and other factors.
-Current rates are still based on 2015 data, even though the most recent survey was conducted in 2018.
+Current rates are still based on 2018 data, even though the most recent child care market rate survey was conducted in 2021.

 Using different rates for each county creates major geographic inequities.
-Many child care providers in low-income and rural counties receive thousands of dollars less per month than in urban counties.
+Many child care providers in low-income and rural counties receive thousands of dollars less per month than in urban counties – despite providing equivalent high-quality early learning experiences.
 As a result, child care programs are not financially viable, and there are not enough programs to meet the community need.

-The NC General Assembly can act to increase the rates.
-The legislature should also create a new statewide floor to help families in every county access quality child care close to home, while supporting local businesses.
+Increasing the subsidy rates and creating a new statewide floor helps families in every county access quality child care close to home, while supporting local businesses.

 Supporting the Workforce Behind the Workforce